cheke/MultiPacker/Doc/OutputOptions.md

 On a future workaround and addition I will do a change on all the methods to starting to BinPacking the *Tiles* starting from the *Tiles* more bigger to smaller to allow a better allocation.
 ```

-- **Output Size X**: From a Dropdown selection you can set the Horizontal Size of the Texture Output.
+- **Output Size X**: From a Dropdown selection you can set the Horizontal/Width Size of the Texture Output.

-- **Output Size Y**: From a Dropdown selection you can set the Vertical Size of the Texture Output.
+- **Output Size Y**: From a Dropdown selection you can set the Vertical/Height Size of the Texture Output.

 ![c_to_outputsize](/Images/c_to_outputsize.jpg)